-I am a writer, science communicator, AI architect and digital transformation professional.
+I am a writer, science communicator, Artificial Intelligence engineer and digital innovation professional.

 I have loved story-telling ever since I was little and my father wooed me with tales from his mythical childhood in the Peloponnese: how he wrestled with monster snakes that spoke human, moustachioed giants and seductive water nymphs.
 I believed every word he said.

 At school I read comics and science fiction books too numerous to mention.
 In my early 20s I went on to read almost every beatnik author whose books I could lay my hands on.
 From that early reading period of my reading life I retain two authors that still inspire me: Phillip K. Dick and William Burroughs.

 I am grateful to my schooling for teaching me to read and comprehend ancient Greek.
 Homer and Euripides are my favourites.
 From Modern Greek writers the Alexandrian poet Cavafy and the Cretan novelist Nikos Kazantzakis are closest to my literary obsessions.
 But the two masters who shaped my style and narrative direction come from Latin America: Marquez and Borges, mis dos compañeros de armas.